In year 7 students have 25 lessons a week.

 Technology rotation

-Product design – key ring fob, students will explore design and making using cutting techniques.
+Product design – keyring fob – students will design and make a keyring fob using cutting techniques.

 Visit our product design page for more information

-Food and nutrition – health and safety and good food plate.
-Various recipes explored including savoury scones and pleasing pasta.
+Food and nutrition – health and safety and good food plate – various recipes are explored including savoury scones and pleasing pasta.

 Visit our food and nutrition page for more information